The Moth Podcast: Answers Before Questions

 I want to send it to my daughter, she said.

-my daughter doesn't come to church anymore, but I told her about you and I told her about your sign, and she's gonna come to church now.
+My My daughter doesn't come to church anymore, but I told her about you and I told her about your sign, and she's going to come to church now.

 But that scrappy congregation and I, we're still writing it.